hannahmilam/hannahmilam/readme.md

 ## Hello everyone! 👋

 My name is Hannah. 😊
-I am currently attending Boise Code Works to get my full stack software developer certificate.
+I am a Data Engineer at Allata as well as a full stack software developer!
+Experienced in python, javascript, typescript, c#, sql, and node.
-I have a passion for coding!
+I work primarily with Microsoft services for ingesting and transforming data in Azure Data Factory and Azure Data Bricks, and then powerBI for visualizations.
-I am a dedicated and passionate student working hard towards my future as a software developer.
+I am a dedicated and passionate life long student working hard towards my future career goals.

 ## About me